ColumPaget/barmaid.lua/README.md

 lua barmaid.lua [-t output_type] [-type output_type] [-x xpos] [-y ypos] [-w width] [-h height] [-bg color] [-fg color] [-fn font] [-font font] [format string]
 ```

+online help can be called up with 'lua barmaid.lua -help'

-the `-t` or `-type` option sets the output type, which can be 'dzen2', 'lemonbar', 'terminal' or 'term'.
+the `-t` or `-type` option sets the output type, which can be 'dzen2', 'lemonbar', 'xterm', 'terminal' or 'term'.

 The `-x`, `-y`, `-w` and `-h` options set the x and y position of the bar, and its width and height, in pixels.
 The `-x` position option can also accept 'left', 'right' and 'center' as screen positions.
 The `-y` option can accept `top` and `bottom`, with the `bottom` argument causing special behavior in terminal mode (see below).
+None of these work in 'xterm' mode.

 The `-bg` and `-fg` options set the foreground and background colors of the bar, which (accept for terminal mode) is expressed in rrggbb hexadecimal format with or without a leading '#' (if using a '#' you'll have to put the color string in single-quotes or the shell will treat it as a comment).
-In terminal mode colors are expressed by name, such as 'blue', 'red' etc.
+In terminal mode colors are expressed by name, such as 'blue', 'red' etc. Colors are sadly not available in xterm mode.

 `-fn` or `-font` set the font to use, this can differ a bit in format with dzen2 accepting short fontconfig names (use `fc-list` to list these), whereas lemonbar uses old-style X11 font names (use `xlsfonts` to see a list of these for your system).
+Again, this feature is not available for xterm titles.

 Finally the `format string` is the string to display.
 Values within `$()` will be substituted by the program with the appropriate data, like this: